HISTORICAL BUILDINGS

 Project author: Yervand Ter-Avetikyan

-The main northwest facade is built of finely dressed stone, combined with horizontal divisions of ribbon-like roughly dressed stones and pilasters.
-The openings are rectangular, framed with casings.
-The passage opening, processed with roughly dressed stone, ends in an arch.
-The decorative finish consists of belts and cornices.
-On the upper floor, the wall under the window has an original floral ornament.
-The volumetric-spatial composition of the facade is dominated by a colonnade with massive columns with Ionic capitals.
-The latter rest on high pedestals on the sides of the staircase and support the balcony of the second floor, at the entrance to which there are smaller columns of the same type.
-At the same time, the dynamic expressiveness of perception is due to the balcony’s bas-reliefs, the rhythmic row of stone balusters, and the alternating round openings in the railing of the internal staircase.
+In the volumetric-spatial composition of the façade, the portico dominates, featuring massive columns with Ionic capitals.
+These rest on high pedestals on both sides of the staircase and support the second-floor balcony, at the entrance of which there are smaller columns of the same type.
+At the same time, the dynamic expressiveness of perception is defined by the balcony’s relief decorations, the rhythmic sequence of stone latticework, and the alternating circular openings in the inner staircase railing.

 24 Hanrapetutyan Str.